Jazz Jamboree, 60 years of the Festival poster exhibition | Warsaw

-The Jazz Jamboree jubilee focuses obviously on the event musical heritage.
+The Jazz Jamboree exhibiton and jubilee focus obviously on the event musical heritage.

 For me, a jazz and Polish posters lover, the exhibition is an excellent opportunity to reflect on the posters role in the event.

 The revival of the jazz music in Poland overlapped with the artistic golden era called the Polish Poster School.
 The beginnings date back to the late 1940s and the superb film posters but the climax of the phenomena occurred in the years 1955-65.

 The communist regime focused in the first years on excluding jazz from the Polish musical scene.
 Performing and listening to jazz was forbidden and breaching this ban resulted in repressions, both for musicians and audience.
 For the regime, jazz was ideologically, culturally and politically adverse.
 Fortunately, jazz survived and after liberalization from the second half of the 1950s, it triumphantly re-entered the Polish musical scene.
 Jazz was performed during big festivals, in student clubs and on other small venues.
 Participating in those events was also significant in another dimension; it manifested the worldview rejecting official propaganda dogmas.

 The Polish Poster School is the term well known to art lovers but not easily definable at the same time.
 Its common feature was transforming the poster from banal, utilitarian graphics to a masterpiece.
 Means of expression differed significantly.
 From complex painted compositions to photography, letters compositions to designs relying on graphical symbol.
 Metaphors, allusiveness, provocations and intellectual riddles also characterize this trend.